 He might even begin to operate just slightly outside of his original comfort area and continue to spread outwards.

 Of course, the offender would rather stick to the area that he is most familiar with.
 However, at some point, he may reach the conclusion that doing so would be a bad idea.

 If this happens, then he may decide to switch things up.

 A serial killer can become overconfident and reckless as time goes on.

 At first, they will be cautious and anxious about being caught.

 Every knock on his front door will fill him with fear.
 “This is finally it”, he thinks.
-“I bet there is a detective on the other side of this door.”
+“There is probably a detective on the other side of this door.”

 However, as time goes by and he continues to get away with his crimes, that fear will begin to subside.

 Consequently, he may become reckless and cocky.

 In his head, he may begin to think that the police are no match for him.
 He is too intelligent and cunning for them.